What Is WOVR in QLD? Written-Off Selling Rules & How to Do a WOVI Check

 Thinking of Buying or Selling a WOVR Car in Queensland?

 WOVR stands for the Written-Off Vehicle Register.
-It’s a national database that tracks vehicles that have been deemed uneconomical to repair—either due to accident damage, water damage, or being written off by an insurer.
+It’s a national database that tracks vehicles that have been deemed uneconomical to repair, either due to accident damage, water damage, hail damage or being written off by an insurer.

 There are two main types:

-- Repairable Write-Off: Can be re-registered, but only after a WOVI inspection.
+Can be re-registered, but only after a WOVI inspection along with a valid roadworthy certificate.

 What Is a WOVI Inspection?